 This day is set for sightseeing and trip preparation.
-You will explore some spiritual places of Kathmandu Valley like Monkey temple, Pashupatinath, Boudhanath etc. which are listed in the world heritage site.
+You will explore some spiritual places of Kathmandu Valley like Monkey temple, Pashupatinath, Boudhanath, etc. which are listed on the world heritage site.
 Then after in the evening, you have to be in our office for the arrangement of your trek.
-Your trek leader will recommend you the necessary gears.
+Your trek leader will recommend you the necessary gear.

 Day 03: Drive from Kathmandu to Dharapani (1,960m/6,430ft): 11-12 hours